Wiki · Concept · Last reviewed June 16, 2026

 Prompt injection describes an instruction-channel security failure: untrusted input manipulates the model's instructions, priorities, retrieval, or tool use.
 It can be direct, when the user sends the attack, or indirect, when the hostile instruction is hidden in a document, webpage, email, image, or tool output.

 Jailbreaking describes the goal or effect: bypassing a safeguard.
 A jailbreak may use prompt injection, but it may also use persuasion, role-play, language obfuscation, adversarial tokens, translation, multi-turn escalation, or weaknesses in a classifier.
-A prompt injection can also target non-safety goals, such as data exfiltration or tool misuse, without being framed as a jailbreak.
+A prompt injection can also target non-safety goals, such as data exfiltration, tool misuse, ranking manipulation, or workflow hijacking, without being framed as a jailbreak.

 Common Methods